D.C. restaurateur Ari Gejdenson charged with reckless endangerment to a child in Connecticut incident

 “It’s not realistic to have a restaurant group with a high level of overhead to do sales that have small margins,” Gejdenson told City Paper’s Laura Hayes.

-The attorney for GB Biegalski did not return a phone and emails for comment about the dissolution of the Mindful Restaurant Group and how it could effect the lawsuit.
+The attorney for GB Biegalski did not return a call and emails for comment about the dissolution of the Mindful Restaurant Group and how it could effect the lawsuit.
 An attorney for the Gejdensons declined to comment.

 Read more on Voraciously: